ronsider/Op-Systems_final-assignment/README.md

 *Note: order of printing doesn't matter*

-**General Note:The task was originally published in hebrew, but for the sake of non hebrew speakers I translated it to English(Iv'e added a file ref. in Hebrew)**
+**General Note:The task was originally published in hebrew, but for the sake of non hebrew speakers I translated it to English(I've added a file ref. in Hebrew)**

 **Good Luck and may the force be with you**